Graduate Program Director & Associate Professor

 Ph.D., Geography, UNC Chapel Hill, 2006

-My research interests include synoptic climatology, orographic precipitation (particularly snowfall), and tropical glacier-climate interactions.
-Mountain regions serve to further define these broader topics, with specific interest in the Southern Appalachians and Andes.
+My research interests include weather and climate, precipitation (particularly snowfall), and tropical glacier-climate interactions.
+Mountain regions serve to further define these broader topics, with specific interest in the Tropical Andes and Southern Appalachian Mountains.
 My current research is organized around three major topics:

 Perry, L.B., C.E.
 Konrad, D.G.
 Hotz, and L.G.
 Lee.
 2010.
 Synoptic classification of snowfall events in the Great Smoky Mountains, USA.
 Physical Geography 31: 156-171.